Fort Wayne mound site: Pottery artifacts

 Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+It is usually very plentiful at a site, and the details of manufacture and decoration are very sensitive indicators of time, space, and culture.

 The 1944 excavations yielded several complete vessels associated with burials, which aided in the analysis.
 The pottery was sorted using the typology introduced by James Fitting based on the study of pottery at the nearby Michigan site of Riviere Au Vase.

 Two Late Woodland pottery ware groups were present at the Fort Wayne mound.
 The first, Wayne ware, is an early Late Woodland ware thought to have evolved out of the Middle Woodland period.
-Wayne ware is usually cordmarked and quite plain and utilitarian without much decoration.
+Wayne ware is usually cordmarked and quite plain and utilitarian, with little decoration.
 The other group is Riviere ware, first identified at the Riviere Au Vase site and associated with the Western Basin (aka Younge) tradition.
 This ware group is more elaborate and is often collared and/or castellated.
-Both ware groups were specially segregated at the site and both were observed to have food residues resulting from use as a cooking pot.
+Both ware groups were specially segregated at the site, and both were observed to have food residues resulting from use as a cooking pot.

-There was also a fair amount of Early Woodland Marion thick ware present; representing a possible occupation prior to the Wayne and Western Basin traditions, or indicating Early Woodland roots for either (or both) of the Late Woodland traditions.
+There was also a fair amount of Early Woodland Marion thick ware present; representing a possible occupation before the Wayne and Western Basin traditions, or indicating Early Woodland roots for either (or both) of the Late Woodland traditions.

 The following are descriptions of the pottery types present at the Fort Wayne mound: